kulics/koral/book-en/package-type.md

     Grade => 0;
 };
 ```
 So we get a student bag with these data attributes.
-This student bag now becomes a usable type like `integer, text, bool`.
+This student bag now becomes a usable type like `i32, txt, bool`.

 Unlike our original base type can only store one data, the student package can store name, student number, class, grade data.